oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

     ![npm run setup result](images/npm-run-setup-result.png "npm run setup result")

+    The above output is consistent with a Twitter developer account that already has a filter rule associated with it.
+If this is the first time you are configuring a filter rule on your Twitter developer account, the output will show: "Found 0 filter rules" followed by "Creating filter rule".

     If the command execution fails with an error similar to:

     ![npm run setup unauthorized error](images/npm-run-setup-unauthorized-error.png "npm run setup unauthorized error")